LimagoHub/atlas-tdd-februar-2024/Tag1_02SchweineProjekt/tests/google/docs/faq.md

 advise against the practice, and googletest doesn't provide a way to do it.

-In general, the recommended way to cause the code to behave differently under test is [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection).
+In general, the recommended way to cause the code to behave differently under test is [DependencyImpl Injection](http://en.wikipedia.org/wiki/Dependency_injection).
 You can inject different functionality from the test and from the production code.
 Since your production code doesn't link in the for-test logic at all (the [`testonly`](http://docs.bazel.build/versions/master/be/common-definitions.html#common.testonly) attribute for BUILD targets helps to ensure